 The Rambo family bought the house in 1910 and updated it with electricity, plumbing and central heat on the first floor.
 In August 1991, the third generation of Rambo’s sold it to the Cornetts, who in turn sold it to Robert and Judy Hotchkiss of Atlanta.

-After another massive updating and renovation to the house after Robert & Judy purchased it in 1997, the building was ready to become Prospect Hill B&B Inn, named for Major Wagner’s mining interests in the area.
+After another massive updating and renovation to the house in 1997-1999, the building was ready to become Prospect Hill B&B Inn, named for Major Joseph Wagner’s mining interests in the area.

 Five bedrooms and a two-room family parlor were turned into five guest bedrooms, each with private modern baths.
 The somewhat finished attic was converted to private space for the owners.

 In 2013-2014 the exterior trim was repaired and painted a Victorian palette of terra cotta (red/orange) and medium dark green with the rare shingles plus party room siding painted a light khaki/green.
 New front steps were poured August, 2013 to replace the third-generation concrete ones which were crumbling.
 Five guest rooms are now available for your visit.

 Judy and Robert bought the house because its commanding presence on a hill makes it look like it should be a B&B and it presented the kind of old-house adventure they were looking for.
 They brought it into the 21st Century then, in 2015, turned it over to Donna Kodger, of Canon City, CO, an old-house lover who is now embracing the adventure of running it as the inn it was intended to be.